opensupporter/osdi-docs/README.md

 Within the response will be a collection of links to the resource collections available on the server.

-### Capabilities
-Implementations of OSDI may differ in support of certain semantic capabilities.
-Implementations may also define extensions to the OSDI specification.
-A client may determine which capabilities are supported on a server by examining the "capabilities" hash inside of the AEP.

-Some capabilities may be advertised merely by the presence of a boolean key, others may have complex hash structures indicating capability specific parameters.

 ### Example

 Request